itisopen/.github/SECURITY.md

 We are committed to working with the community in a transparent and collaborative manner.
 We recognize the efforts of those who responsibly disclose vulnerabilities and will ensure they receive acknowledgment for their contributions in our project documentation or other public communications, as appropriate.

-Thank you for your support in keeping Cloud Posse and the open source ecosystem secure!
+Thank you for your support in keeping ITisOpen and the open source ecosystem secure!